Skip to main content

 Compatibility checks decide whether a memory format can feed a shader value.
 For example, unorm8x4 can feed vec4<f32>, while uint32x4 cannot feed vec4<f32>.

 See GPUSchema and GPUVectorFormat for the type reference.
+A model's accepted prepared vector inputs are declared separately with GPUInputSchema.

 Object Responsibilities